ucb-art/pfb/README.md

 This project contains an implementation of a [Casper](https://casper.berkeley.edu/wiki/The_Polyphase_Filter_Bank_Technique)-style PFB.
 It consists of a bank of Finite Impulse Response (FIR) filters to shape the input time-series data in such a way that the spectral channels are properly windowed, reducing spectral leakage between frequency bins.
-The weights for these filters are programmable at either compile time (maps to a ROM) or run time (maps to a RAM).
+The weights for these filters are programmable at compile time (maps to a ROM).

 # Usage